ipfs/ipfs-docs/docs/how-to/best-practices-for-ipfs-builders.md

+---
----title: Best practices for IPFS builders
+title: Best practices for IPFS builders
 description: Some IPFS features are disabled or not defaults, but we encourage their use under the right circumstances.
 We list them here for easy access by busy builders.
 date: 2022-03-11
 ---